digitalrightswatch/digitalrightswatch.org.au/content/authors/tom/_index.md

 description:
 ---

-Tom is a software delivery consultant for Thoughtworks Australia, working on continuous delivery, devops culture, and the psychology of failure.
-He also helps people secure their systems and data from unethical and illegal snooping.
+Tom is one of the co-founders of Digital Rights Watch.

+He has had a 25-year career in software consultancy, where he helped commercial and not-for-profit organisations develop and deploy software that is proven reliable, secure, and delightful.

+He is now Head of Policy at DRW, where he brings technical realism and social justice to digital policy aims.